napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

 ## Are there testing environments in napari?
 Answer: Napari does not create or otherwise manage environments.

 ## Introduction to npe2?
-Migrating to new plug-in architecture?
+Migrating to new plugin architecture?
 Answer:
 * The primary difference is in how plugins are discovered:
     - npe1 used decorators, requiring module import.